reedacartwright/ngila/readme.txt

   specified directly; "ngila -o seqs.fas" and "ngila -o fas:seqs.txt" both produce fasta output.  "ngila -o aln:-" sends Clustal formated sequence to stdout.
-The following extensions are supported for distance matrices: dist-c = likelihood-based cost scores, dist-i = sequence identies, dist-d = sequence distances, dist = lower-triangle like dist-d and upper like dist-i.
+The following extensions are supported for distance matrices: dist-c = likelihood-based cost scores, dist-i = sequence identities, dist-d = sequence distances, dist = lower-triangle like dist-d and upper like dist-i.

 SUBSTITUTION MATRIX
   Used by the "cost" model.
 An example of the format can be seen in matrix/dna.

 NGILARC
-  Commandline options can be specified using an ngilarc file.
+  Command-line options can be specified using an ngilarc file.
 By default the program looks for $HOME/.ngilarc (unix) or %HOME%/ngilarc.txt (windows).
 This file can contain long-form command line options like in the ngilarc.txt example file.